 Shares fall in Asia after no deal in China-US trade talks

-Shares were mostly lower in Asia on Monday after trade talks between the U.S. and China wrapped up Friday without an agreement.
+Shares retreated in Asia on Monday after trade talks between the U.S. and China wrapped up Friday without an agreement.

 China's envoy to the trade talks, Vice Premier Liu He said before leaving Washington that Beijing would not compromise on matters of principle and that tariffs on Chinese exports to the U.S. should be lifted as a condition for striking a deal.